 “His dad was paying for a lot of instruction, but that instruction just wasn’t very good,” Booth remembers.
 “There were other ways to help the kid.
 It wasn’t about money, it was about helping the player who clearly wanted to play baseball.”

 Eventually, after quickly rising through the ranks to become a cross-checker for the Seattle Mariners, Booth fully left scouting and started officially working with pro players, and the notes and format he’d been working on for years were formalized into one document.

 That document became Program 15.

 But Booth couldn’t do it alone.
-He put together an impressive staff that’s collectively earned 11 World Series rings, and it was that level of expertise that’s not only attracted players from all across the country, but highly respected baseball minds like Bob Watson.
+He put together an impressive staff that’s collectively earned 11 World Series rings, and it was that level of expertise that’s not only attracted players from all across the country, but highly respected baseball minds.

 “(Other companies) loved the idea, but in the end New Balance stepped ahead of them and wanted to partner up with us on it and make it a reality,” Booth said.